Ready to Submit Your Documents?

 Ryerson will not send reminders requesting required documents.
 All documents submitted to Ryerson become the property of Ryerson and will not be returned.
 All documents are routinely verified.
 All statements on your application must be correct and complete.
 Should you withhold information or provide misleading, inaccurate or incomplete information, this will result in the cancellation of your application, withdrawal of an Offer of Admission and/or cancellation of your registration.
 Evidence of falsified documents will result in applicants being denied admission to the University.
 Information on falsified documents is shared with the Association of Universities and Colleges of Canada (AUCC).

-Documents can only be submitted once via the Ryerson Document Upload Page.
-If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form and request an update to your Upload page.
+Documents can only be submitted once via the Choose>Ryerson Applicant Portal.
+If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form and request an update to your Choose>Ryerson Applicant Portal.
 Please allow 48-72 hours for the request to be processed.

-If you need to submit additional documents that are not indicated on your Upload page, you must arrange for them to be sent via mail/courier.
-Please do not submit the same documents that you have already uploaded – doing so may slow down the review of your application.
+If you need to submit additional documents that are not indicated in your Choose>Ryerson Applicant Portal, you must arrange for them to be sent via mail/courier.

 If you encounter difficulties uploading your documents, please complete and submit the google formUpload Help Form for assistance.